Tōkaidō Main Line

 The term "Tōkaidō Main Line" is largely a holdover from pre-Shinkansen days; now various portions of the line have different names which are officially used by JR East, JR Central, and JR West.
-Today, the only daily passenger train that travels the entire length of the line is the combined overnight-train Sunrise Izumo - Sunrise Seto.
-During the day longer intercity trips using the line require several transfers along the way.
+Today, the only daily passenger train that travels the entire length of the line is the combined Sunrise Izumo/Sunrise Seto service which runs overnight.
+During the day, longer intercity trips using the line require several transfers along the way.

-The Tokaido Main Line is owned and operated by three JR companies:
+The Tokaido Main Line is owned and operated by three Japan Railways Group (JR Group) companies: